synw/django-alapage/README.md

 - Edit page in a wysiwyg editor or code editor
 - Easy integration of slideshows
-- Page permissions by page
+- Page level permissions management

 Screenshots
 -----------